Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 **<i>You need to use a standard file path not a path relative to the `data` folder</i>**

 For some details on how to setup the FBX file see [FBX for H1A][using-fbx-in-h1a].

+The start and end keyframes are optional and will default to including the full animation provided.

 # Creating a JMS file from an FBX file